 - 1.2.1 The Local Plan is the key planning document for the borough of Richmond.
-It sets out policies and guidance to shape the built environment, plan and manage growth and guide development across the borough over a 15-year period. - 1.2.2 The Pre-Publication Version Local Plan was brought to committee and adopted in November 2021.
-It includes 37 sites which have been identified to accommodate a range of uses in accordance with the policies contained with the Local Plan document.
-The proposed land uses set out in this report should be read in conjunction with the Pre-Publication Version Local Plan. - 1.2.3 To determine the most suitable areas in terms of flood risk, the Sequential Test has been applied to all 37 sites.
-Any changes to the Local Plan as it moves towards Examination may require reconsideration of the Sequential Test.
+It sets out policies and guidance to shape the built environment, plan and manage growth and guide development across the borough over a 15-year period. - 1.2.2 The Pre-Publication Draft Local Plan was brought to committee and approved for consultation in November 2021.
+It included 37 sites, which have been identified to accommodate a range of uses in accordance with the policies contained within the Local Plan document.
+However, following a review by Richmond during 2022/23 of these site allocations, three new site allocations have been made and two previously allocated sites have been removed.
+As part of this exercise, many of the site allocation reference numbers were altered.
+A summary of the updated 38 site allocations is evident in Table 3-1.
+The proposed land uses set out in this report should be read in conjunction with the Publication Draft Local Plan. - 1.2.3 To determine the most suitable areas for development in terms of flood risk, the Sequential Test has been applied to all 38 sites.
+A public consultation was held on the Pre-Publication Draft London Plan during December 2021 to January 2022, which encouraged feedback from a range of stakeholders, including residents, development professionals and neighbouring boroughs.
+The feedback submitted within the previous phase is being incorporated to create a Publication Draft Local Plan.
+This new version will undergo further consultation, which is expected to start summer 2023.
+Any changes to the Local Plan as it moves towards Examination (scheduled for late summer 2023 to summer 2024) may require reconsideration of the Sequential Test.